Who are the Institutional Holders in Cytek Biosciences Inc. (CTKB)?

 Cytek Biosciences Inc. (CTKB) Insider Activity

 A total of 44 insider transactions have happened at Cytek Biosciences Inc. (CTKB) in the last six months, with sales accounting for 31 and purchases happening 13 times.
-The most recent transaction is an insider sale by Jeanmonod Patrik, the company’s Chief Financial Officer.
-SEC filings show that Jeanmonod Patrik sold 3,000 shares of the company’s common stock on Apr 24 at a price of $10.24 per share for a total of $30720.0.
-Following the sale, the insider now owns 0.11 million shares.
+The most recent transaction is an insider sale by Jiang Wenbin, the company’s President and CEO.
+SEC filings show that Jiang Wenbin sold 20,000 shares of the company’s common stock on May 08 at a price of $11.55 per share for a total of $0.23 million.
+Following the sale, the insider now owns 7.66 million shares.

-Cytek Biosciences Inc. disclosed in a document filed with the SEC on Apr 19 that Yan Ming (Chief Technology Officer) sold a total of 20,000 shares of the company’s common stock.
-The trade occurred on Apr 19 and was made at $9.71 per share for $0.19 million.
-Following the transaction, the insider now directly holds 7.89 million shares of the CTKB stock.
+Cytek Biosciences Inc. disclosed in a document filed with the SEC on Apr 24 that Jeanmonod Patrik (Chief Financial Officer) sold a total of 3,000 shares of the company’s common stock.
+The trade occurred on Apr 24 and was made at $10.24 per share for $30720.0.
+Following the transaction, the insider now directly holds 0.11 million shares of the CTKB stock.

 Cytek Biosciences Inc. (CTKB): Who are the competitors?

-The company’s main competitors (and peers) include Thermo Fisher Scientific Inc. (TMO) that is trading -0.12% down over the past 12 months and Danaher Corporation (DHR) that is -2.49% lower over the same period.
-Becton Dickinson and Company (BDX) is 1.46% up on the 1-year trading charts.
+The company’s main competitors (and peers) include Thermo Fisher Scientific Inc. (TMO) that is trading 3.11% up over the past 12 months and Danaher Corporation (DHR) that is -2.48% lower over the same period.
+Becton Dickinson and Company (BDX) is -0.46% down on the 1-year trading charts.